How can we rethink political agency in an AI-driven world?

 As a warm-up to this public talk the artist-driven artificial intelligence SAZAE Bot (Japan) will stage the performance "sleeping bot", exploring the algorithmic unconscious.

-What does it mean to learn from ‘the invisibilized’?
-Two speakers will look for answers: Evelina Gambino (Italy/Georgia) undertakes grassroots inquiries into logistics – today the largest playing field of algorithmically enhanced circulation –, focusing on the movement of labouring bodies and objects as well as the spaces they create.
-The architect and researcher Sandi Hilal (Palestine) pioneers emancipatory approaches to organizing education in refugee camps.
-Moderated by Berlin-based critic Krystian Woznicki this talk will explore ‘logistics from below’ by reflecting on the potential of ‘the invisibilized’ as a multitude who are jointly challenging the increasingly AI-driven migration infrastructure.
+What does it mean to challenge Logistical AI?
+Two researchers will discuss possible answers: Evelina Gambino (Italy) undertakes grassroots inquiries into logistics – today the largest playing field of AI-driven circulation –, focusing on the movement of labouring bodies and objects as well as the spaces they create.
+The architect and researcher Sandi Hilal (Palestine) works on education in refugee camps, empowering the invisibilized actor of the circulation management regime as a political subject in his or her own right.
+Moderated by Berlin-based journalist and critic Krystian Woznicki this talk will explore how to organize within and against AI-driven forms of logistical power that has the capacity to engender spaces, politics, and subjects.

 This talk will take place at ZK/U on Saturday, Nov.
 10, at 3 p.m.
 Limited seats, free entry.

 As a warm-up to this public talk, the workshop groups will pitch the results of their two and half day process: position papers, multimedia stories and experimental projects.

 After this talk please join the closing performance The Other Side of AI with choreographer Pepe Dayaw (Philippines) creating a dinner and artist Melanie Gilligan (UK) showing her film "Popular Unrest".